-Not all displays use the same OETF and EOTF as a computer display however, for example, television broadcast displays use the BT.1886 EOTF.
-It should be noted that Godot is limited in its pixel management chain, and only supports sRGB displays currently.
+Not all displays use the same OETF and EOTF as a computer display.
+For example, television broadcast displays use the BT.1886 EOTF.
+However, Godot currently only supports sRGB displays.

 The sRGB standard is based around the nonlinear relationship between the current to light output of common desktop computing CRT displays.

-The mathematics of a scene referred model require that we multiply the scene by different values to adjust the intensities and exposure to different light ranges.
-The transfer function of the display cannot appropriately render the wider dynamic range of the game engine's scene output using the simple transfer function of the display however, and therefore a more complex approach to encoding is required.
+The mathematics of a scene-referred model require that we multiply the scene by different values to adjust the intensities and exposure to different light ranges.
+The transfer function of the display can't appropriately render the wider dynamic range of the game engine's scene output using the simple transfer function of the display.
+A more complex approach to encoding is required.

 Scene linear & asset pipelines¶

 Working in scene-linear sRGB is not as simple as just pressing a switch.
 First, imported image assets must be converted to linear light ratios on import.
 Even when linearized, those assets may not be perfectly well-suited for use as textures, depending on how they were generated.

 sRGB transfer function to display linear ratios on image import¶